One of the most important lessons you’ll ever learn as a marketer is this:

 It doesn’t have to be very long, but you can repurpose your most popular content in the form of a video that you post onto YouTube, and you can even cross promote the video with the post to get even more out of it too.

-The production quality doesn’t have to be Hollywood, but even a simple screenflow or camtasia studio recording of your computer going through a slideshow presentation would work.
+The production quality doesn’t have to be Hollywood, but even a simple Screenflow (Full Disclosure: As an affiliate, I receive compensation if you purchase through this link.] or Camtasia Studio recording of your computer going through a slideshow presentation would work.

 That, or even a couple of minutes on camera using your phone or webcam to explain the topic, almost teasing the blog post, will do you a lot of good.